FluxML/FluxMLBenchmarks.jl/README.md

 For specification, `Enabled Parts` and `Disabled Parts` have the same format, which is a single string that simulates an array, with each element separated by a semicolon.

-More precisely, the granularity of the element of `Enabled Parts` and `Disabled Parts` is currently at the file-level, which means now **our tool will recognize the name of each file in `benchmark/benchmark` before benchmarking** and **each element in `Enabled Parts` and `Disable Parts` should be exactly the name of those files**.

 `--enable` is used to specify the files that should be included, and by default (`--enable` not specified) all files in the `benchmark/benchmark` are included. `--disable` is used to specify the files that should be excluded, and the default value is an empty string.

+More precisely, the granularity of the element of `Enabled Parts` and `Disabled Parts` is currently at the file-level, and supports two levels of files, which means that now **our tool will recognize the name of each file in `benchmark/benchmark` and all the files under `benchmark/benchmark/**` before benchmarking**.

+**Each top-level element in `Enabled Parts` and `Disable Parts` should be exactly the name of the file under `benchmark/benchmark`; each second-level element should be the name of the file under the dir that has the same name of top-level file**.

 > I don't recommend using `--enable` and `--disable` at the same time.
 But if you do, `--disable` takes priority over `--enable`.
 >